Improving Oil Spill Response for the Bay

 Oil Spill Planning

-Providing our expertise as the pollution watchdog for the Bay, Baykeeper helped develop a comprehensive report with 190 specific recommendations for future oil spills.
-Download the full report here.
-Baykeeper Executive Director Deb Self received a Public Service Commendation from the Coast Guard, the agency's highest civilian honor.
+In the months after the oil spill, Baykeeper provided our expertise as the pollution watchdog for the Bay.
+We helped develop a comprehensive report with 190 specific recommendations for future oil spills.
+Download Part I (published January 2008) or Part II (published May 2008).
+In recognition of our work, Baykeeper Executive Director Deb Self received a Public Service Commendation from the Coast Guard, the agency's highest civilian honor.

 Baykeeper's Top Priorities for Local Oil Spill Policy Reform